Toni77777/awesome-swiftui-libraries/README.md

 ## Web
 [scroll to top](#readme)
-- [https://github.com/TokamakUI/Tokamak](https://github.com/TokamakUI/Tokamak) - SwiftUI-compatible framework for building browser apps with WebAssembly and native apps for other platforms.
+- [Tokamak](https://github.com/TokamakUI/Tokamak) - SwiftUI-compatible framework for building browser apps with WebAssembly and native apps for other platforms.
+- [SwiftWebUI](https://github.com/carson-katri/SwiftWebUI) - SwiftUI with support for WebAssembly